Miomachairodus

-Miomachairodus is an extinct genus of large saber-toothed cats of the subfamily Machairodontinae.
-It is known from Miocene-age fossils in China and Turkey and persisted until the Late Miocene (early Vallesian).
+Miomachairodus is an extinct genus of large machairodontine (saber-toothed cat) containing only a single species, Miomachairodus pseudailuroides.
+It is mainly known from Middle Miocene-age fossils in Turkey and persisted until the early Late Miocene (Vallesian).
 Fossils of this machairodont have been found in the Vallesian-age Bahe Formation in Shaanxi, China, and Yeni Eskihisar in Anatolia.
 This Turkish site is of Miocene age and is well known for its pollen studies.